citrix/monitoring-api/docs/index.md

-# Citrix Monitor Service API 7.15
+# Citrix Monitor Service API 7.16

-The Monitor Service API is built on top of SQL Server databases using Windows Communication Foundation (WCF) Data Services that are populated during processing and consolidation.
+The Monitor Service API is built on the SQL Server Monitor database that is populated during processing and consolidation.
+The Monitor Service API is based on the ASP.NET Web API Framework.

 The Monitor Service API uses the Open Data (OData) protocol, which is a Web protocol for querying and updating data, built upon Web technologies such as HTTP.

 The Monitor Service API is a REST-based API that can be accessed using an OData consumer.
 OData consumers are applications that consume data exposed using the OData protocol.
+ASP.NET Web API Framework supports OData Version 3 and Version 4.
+You can use either endpoints to run your queries.

 You can use the API to: